 Coltsfoot (Tussilago farfara)

-Native to Europe and parts of Asia, Coltsfoot (Tussilago farfara) is an herbaceous perennial that grows in colonies which spread through its rhizomatous root system.
+OVERVIEW: Native to Europe and parts of Asia, Coltsfoot is an herbaceous perennial that grows in colonies which spread through its rhizomatous root system.
 A member of the Asteraceae family, coltsfoot has yellow flowers, and leaves the resemble a horse’s hoof.
 It has a long history of use in traditional European herbalism and was often surrounded in folklore.
 Coltsfoot herb is commonly infused for use in topical applications.

-Not for internal use.
-Do not apply to broken or abraded skin.
-Do not use when nursing or pregnant.
-We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
+- Always consult with a qualified healthcare practitioner before using any herbal products, especially if you are pregnant, nursing, have an existing medical condition, have allergies, or are on any medications.